 Anxiety attacks are a big reason why anxiety sufferers may want to seclude themselves.
 No matter who you are, it is no fun to lose control in public.
 People with anxiety are especially prone to feel ashamed or embarrassed when they consider how other people might perceive their symptoms.
 In other words, reasons to avoid public panic attacks can range from pride and fear to a basic sense of self preservation.

-You may be someone who feels the need to protect their pride by keeping your anxiety a private matter, especially when it comes to the symptoms of an anxiety attack which you may feel point to “weakness”: a racing heart, sweating, paleness, shaking and nausea are unpleasant symptoms on their own, but having people you care about see you in an uncontrolled and relatively weak state may disturb you to the extent that you feel the need to remove yourself from their presence.
+You may be someone who feels the need to protect their pride by keeping your anxiety a private matter, especially when it comes to the symptoms of an anxiety attack which you may feel indicate a personal weakness.
+Symptoms such as a racing heart, sweating, paleness, shaking and nausea are unpleasant symptoms on their own, but having other people see you in an uncontrolled and or “weak” state may disturb you to the extent that you feel the need to remove yourself from their presence.

 Withdrawal as a Symptom